 Breast cancer occurs as a result of a mutation or abnormal changes in genes that control cell growth.
+The rate of breast cancer in Hong Kong has risen sharply, from 1,787 new cases in 1999 to 3,544 in 2013.

 In breast cancer, this abnormal growth can form a tumor, which is often found in the milk-producing glands or in the milk ducts.